-If you are giving or receiving flight training in an aircraft weighing less than 12,500 pounds, whether you are a U.S. citizen or alien, TSA’s alien flight training/citizenship validation rule affects you.
+If you are giving or receiving flight training in an aircraft weighing less than 12,500 pounds, whether you are a U.S. citizen, non-U.S. citizen, or non-U.S. national, TSA’s flight training/citizenship validation rule affects you.

 TSA’s rule was initially issued in 2004, and TSA has clarified the rule several times since then as a result of AOPA’s advocacy.
 This page contains links to up-to-date, easy to understand information, customized to the various scenarios present in the rule.

-Below you will find links to useful resources and contact information you may need in order to comply with the TSA alien flight training/citizenship validation rule.
+Below you will find links to useful resources and contact information you may need in order to comply with the TSA non-U.S. citizen and non-U.S. national flight training/citizenship validation rule.
 You’ll also find links to these resources in the pages customized for aliens, U.S. citizens, and flight training providers.

 AOPA Pilot Information Center: 1-800-USA-AOPA (872-2672) and [email protected]

-Alien.
+Non-U.S. Citizen or National candidate.
 Any person not a citizen or national of the United States.
-This also refers to resident aliens (green-card holders) and visa holders in the United States.
+This also refers to resident Non-U.S. Citizen (green-card holders) and visa holders in the United States.
+Formerly called an "Alien."

 Aircraft Simulator.
 A flight simulator or flight training device as defined by 14 CFR 61.1.

 Candidate.
-An alien or other individual designated by TSA who applies for flight training.
+A Non-U.S. Citizen candidate or other individual designated by TSA who applies for flight training.
 It does not include an individual endorsed by the Department of Defense for flight training.